-Implementation of the Global Charter is strengthening our commitment to the initiative by focusing on important challenges like sustainable development, effective management of chemicals along the value chain, greater industry transparency, and improved harmonization and consistency of Responsible Care around the world.
+Implementation of the Global Charter - which is being reviewed and updated during 2013 - is strengthening our commitment to the initiative by focusing on important challenges like sustainable development, effective management of chemicals along the value chain, greater industry transparency, and improved harmonization and consistency of Responsible Care around the world.

-Through the participation of over 50 national chemical manufacturing associations – and through them, thousands of chemical sites around the world – Responsible Care forms an essential part of ICCA’s contribution to the United Nations’ Strategic Approach to International Chemicals Management (SAICM).
+Through the participation of nearly 60 national chemical manufacturing associations – and through them, thousands of chemical sites worldwide – Responsible Care forms an essential part of ICCA’s contribution to the United Nations’ Strategic Approach to International Chemicals Management (SAICM).

 Responsible Care has fostered the development of the ICCA Global Product Strategy (GPS) which seeks to improve the industry’s management of chemicals including the communication of chemical risks throughout the supply chain.
 Through Responsible Care, the chemical industry is reporting and tracking its progress on critical elements of product stewardship and is making further improvements to its current processes.